-The Day After was dramatically crude (and hasn’t aged well), while Lynne Littman’s Testament (also 1983) erred on the side of tastefulness.
+The Day After’s mix of documentary style and cliched dramatic elements does have some genuine impact, while Lynne Littman’s Testament (also 1983) erred on the side of tastefulness.
 A small-scale echo of On the Beach, this adaptation of a short story by Carol Amen which was published in Ms. Magazine depicts life in yet another small town after a nuclear exchange.
 Although the town itself was not directly targeted, the population knows that encroaching radiation is eventually going to kill everyone.
 As neighbours slowly succumb to the poison, a pall of fatalism hangs over one family which tries to live each day as it comes.
 Eschewing graphic depictions, the radiation poisoning seems more like those mystery diseases which have afflicted Hollywood stars since the silent era.
 This film, in trying to desensationalize and domesticate the horrors of nuclear war, inflected its fatalism with a paradoxical sense of human nobility.
 It provokes a comforting sadness rather than anger.

 Which brings us back to England, where once again the BBC financed the most realistic depiction of nuclear war and its social consequences seen in this period.
 Mick Jackson’s Threads (1984) owed a great deal to Peter Watkins’ The War Game in both tone and structure, but the script by Barry Hines (one of Ken Loach’s most important early collaborators, having written the feature Kes and the two-part BBC play The Price of Coal ) combines the documentary elements with the story of a couple of ordinary families in Sheffield.
 This personal narrative centres on Ruth (Karen Meagher) and Jimmy (Reece Dinsdale), a young couple planning to get married, despite some opposition from her parents, because Ruth is pregnant.
 There’s a slight class element – Jimmy is not quite good enough for her parents – but the sheer ordinariness of their story is used as a deliberate counterpoint to the increasing international tensions which we hear about in background news broadcasts and occasional overt documentary insertions which inform us of the U.S. military presence in Britain which makes the country more vulnerable to attack.